[about me] [powered by lisp] [... Viewable With Any Browser ...] [written with vi]

 Add the honey (but not the canola oil) to a glass measuring cup containing the water.
 You'll want to mix the two thoroughly.
 So put this in the microwave and heat it for, oh, about 45 seconds.
 Then stir it thoroughly with a spoon.

-While it's heating, move to the mixing bowl and mix the dry ingredients thoroughly, with a balloon whisk.
+While it's heating, move to the mixing bowl and mix the dry ingredients thoroughly.
 You can do this by hand, or perhaps your mixer has a balloon whisk attachment.
 If it does, set the mixer speed to about halfway, and run it for 30 seconds or so.
 Then use a fork to mix in the dry ingredients at the edge of the bowl, because the balloon whisk probably won't cover everything.
 Then run the mixer for another 30 seconds.

 Now it's time to connect the dough hook to the mixer.
 Then start the mixer at the next-to-lowest speed.
 Sloooowly (as slowly as you can), add the canola oil to the mixing bowl.
 Then, again sloooowly, add the water / honey mixture.